2019 Chennai water crisis: Extreme drought

-Three years of failed monsoon in 2016, 2017, and 2018.
+Leading up to this 2019 crisis, there were three years of failed monsoon in 2016, 2017, and 2018.
 The 2018 monsoon season was one of the driest ever recorded in Chennai, as only 343.7 mm of rain had fallen compared to an average of 757.6 mm, which was a 55% rainfall deficit.
 Additionally, the entire state of Tamil Nadu had recorded a 23% rainfall deficit in that season.
 A major heatwave in India from May to June 2019 further increasing the problem by evaporating any water still left in reservoirs.
+The 2019 crisis specifically followed multiple years of deficient monsoon rainfall in Chennai, with a sharp decline in late-summer rainfall and runoff noted in the years preceding this crisis.

 Government mismanagement

 Government mismanagement and unplanned construction has also been a factor to blame for this crisis.
+Bad city development and poor institutional control led to the pollution of the majority of surface water bodies with mass amounts of untreated sewage and therefore promoted the over-extraction of groundwater.
+Furthermore, the growing demand for water led to the uncontrolled extraction of groundwater within the city, estimated at 200 million liters per day.
+This is despite the Chennai Metropolitan Area Groundwater Act from 1987 which prohibited the extraction of groundwater in 302 villages.
+There has also been a large urban transformation of the water system to become decentralized as general irrigation wells are converted into private wells owned by individuals, and not under municipal authority.